 Well, that’s an easy one – they fit it wrongly.

-You can make it work by fiddling with the wastegate control maps, and re-setting them all up to be able to control boost semi accurately – however I’ve seen this explained on forums as ‘Fit this actuator, you then need to get it mapped in or the car won’t run propperly’ which is a horrific outright lie.
-We then see guys fitting a part they don’t need to their engine, this then causes an actual mechanical fault with the car, that is then fixed for the owner at the time of a Stage 1 tune and then people claim the part made lots of power on the dyno?
+You can make it work by fiddling with the wastegate control maps, and re-setting them all up to be able to control boost semi accurately – however I’ve seen this explained on forums as ‘Fit this actuator, you then need to get it mapped in or the car won’t run propperly’ which is a horrific lie.
+We then see guys fitting a part they don’t need to their engine, this then causes an actual mechanical fault, that is then fixed for the owner at the time of a Stage 1 tune and then people claim the part made lots of power on the dyno?

 So in summary?